sarabenali88/IoT/docs/research_market/research_to_market.md

 # Research

+## Introduction

+Do you struggle a lot to remember to attend all of your appointments while being busy with other things?
+You're not alone if you're one of the numerous busy people who experiences this issue on a daily basis.
+For this reason, I've created an easy-to-use website and digital calendar that are supposed to make appointment scheduling easier for individuals with busy schedules.

+Those that have a busy lifestyle and require a productive approach to schedule their appointments without having to deal with complicated technologies are part of my target group.
+My device is designed to make your daily routine more efficient.
+This device is not something too small or too big, so you can place it anywhere you would like, for example your nightstand, on a desk or on a side table.

+This is how it works: On the website, you enter the date, time and name of the appointment, you save the appointment, and the appointment is now synced with the device.
+The appointment name will be seen on the device and approximately 30 minutes before the appointment, a buzzer will go off to remind you off the appointment.
+By clicking on the button you can turn the buzzer sound off.

 ## Research question

 For the research market I will be researching about User Interaction.
 I want to find out how I can make it easier for